The-WebOps-Club/personal-website-template/README.md

-# personal-website-template
+# Personal Website Template

-A simple one page template suited for personal and portfolio pages.
+A simple and easy one page template suited for personal and portfolio pages.

 ## Usage